awsdocs/amazon-kendra-developer-guide/doc_source/custom-document-enrichment.md

 The following is an example of using basic logic to remove all customer identification numbers in the document field called 'Customer\_ID'\.

+**Example 1: Removing customer identification numbers associated with the documents**

 Data before basic manipulation applied\.